taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - Terraform in Action (2021) by Scott Winkler
 - Infrastructure as Code, Patterns and Practices: With Examples in Python and Terraform (2022) by Rosemary Wang

+Pulumi

+- [Pulumi](https://www.pulumi.com/).
+Infrastructure as Code in any programming language.
+The Cloud Infrastructure Platform.
+Engineers Love and Enterprises Trust.
+- Infrastructure as Code with Pulumi: Streamlining Cloud Deployments Using Code (2025) by Adora Nwodo

+### IT Automation and Configuration Management

 <img src="/assets/icon/engineering/Ansible.svg" width="24px"/>Ansible

 >A radically simple IT automation platform that makes your applications and systems easier to deploy and maintain.
 Automate everything from code deployment to network configuration to cloud management.